Cooleyhighharmony: Critical reception

 AllMusic editor Andy Kellman called the album "a brisk 40-minute set built for front-to-back listening, though the sequencing is more natural with the 'adagio' and 'allegro' halves switched up.
 For many of those responsible for its multi-platinum status, it is the album of the early '90s."
+Connie Johnson of The Los Angeles Times praised Cooleyhighharmony for its "silky, coming-of-age style," highlighting "Uhh Ahh" as a standout track and noting the group's appeal to younger listeners.
+Writing for Record Collector, Jason Draper praised the album as a "stone cold classic," highlighting its close harmonies, quiet storm influences, doo-wop touches, and new jack swing production.
+He criticized the bonus-disc remixes as repetitive, but maintained that the original album remained "sexy, seductive" and full of emotion.

 In a mixed review, Amy Linden from Entertainment Weekly wrote: "Reversing the usual sequence, the album starts with slow jams and saves the faster jams for last, which only serves to highlight how routine the slow stuff is.
 Don't they know that you start the party kickin', then get down to the grinding?"
+Rolling Stone rated the album three out of five stars and noted that Cooleyhighharmony balanced the New Jack Swing of "Motownphilly" with nostalgic doo-wop influences, praising the group's ability to make its retro influences feel contemporary rather than simply recreating the past.
+In a retrospective reviews, Billboard praised the album for helping pioneer the sound of 1990s R&B and highlighted Boyz II Men's "timeless ballads" and vocal talent, while criticizing the album's New Jack Swing material as less suited to the group.